Tens of thousands protest outside Egypt’s presidential palace, police fire tear gas

 In a brief outburst, police fired tear gas to stop protesters approaching the palace in the capital’s Heliopolis district.
 Morsi was in the palace conducting business as usual while the protesters gathered outside.
 But he left for home through a back door when the crowds "grew bigger," according to a presidential official who spoke on condition of anonymity because he was not authorized to speak to reporters.

 The official said Morsi left on the advice of security officials at the palace and to head off "possible dangers" and to calm protesters.
-Morsi’s spokesman, however, said the president left the palace at the end of his work schedule through the
+Morsi’s spokesman, however, said the president left the palace at the end of his work schedule through the door he routinely uses.

 The violence erupted when protesters pushed aside a barricade topped with barbed wire several hundred yards from the palace walls.
 Police fired tear gas, and then retreated.
 With that barricade removed, protesters moved closer to the palace’s walls, with police apparently choosing not to try and push the crowds back.